 Next, we calculated the correlation between each medial frontal cortex voxel with the rest of the brain across studies.
 As this would result in a very large matrix which would be computationally difficult to cluster, we first reduced the dimensionality of the rest of the brain using principal components analysis.
 We applied principal component analysis using randomized singular value decomposition to the matrix containing activation of every voxel in the brain across all studies (228453 voxels x 9721 studies) to reduce it to 100 components (100 voxels x 9721 studies).
-Then, for each voxel in the mFC mask, we computed the correlation distance of every voxel in mFC with each PCA component defined as , where u is a mFC voxels and v is a whole-brain PCA component, resulting in a mFC distance matrix.
+Then, for each voxel in the MFC mask, we computed the correlation distance of every voxel in MFC with each PCA component defined as , where u is a MFC voxels and v is a whole-brain PCA component, resulting in a MFC distance matrix.

-We used k-means clustering to group mFC voxels, as this algorithm is computationally efficient, commonly used, and shows high goodness of fit and reproducibility (Thirion, Varoquaux, Dohmatob, & Poline, 2014).
-We then used scit-kit learn’s implementation of k-means clustering to the mFC distance matrix using the k-means++ initialization procedure.
+We used k-means clustering to group MFC voxels, as this algorithm is computationally efficient, commonly used, and shows high goodness of fit and reproducibility (Thirion, Varoquaux, Dohmatob, & Poline, 2014).
+We then used scit-kit learn’s implementation of k-means clustering to the MFC distance matrix using the k-means++ initialization procedure.
 The k-means algorithm was run 10 times on different centroid seeds and the best output of these consecutive runs was selected in terms of inertia to avoid local minima.

 Because structure-to-function mappings can be identified at multiple scales, with potentially different (but equally valid) results, we conducted our analyses at multiple levels of spatial resolution.
-We parcellated the mFC into 2 through 15 regions.
+We parcellated the MFC into 2 through 15 regions.
 Identifying the ‘correct’ number of clusters is arguably an intractable problem, since the optimality of a given clustering depends in large part on investigators’ goals, the preferred level of analysis, and the nature and dimensionality of the available data (for discussion, see Poldrack and Yarkoni, in press).
 However, in the interest of pragmatism, we attempted to objectively select the number of clusters using the silhouette score, a measure of within-cluster cohesion.
 Solutions that minimized the average distance between voxels within each cluster received a greater score.
 The silhouette coefficient was defined as (b - a) / max(a, b), where a is the mean intra-cluster distance and b is the distance between a sample and the nearest cluster that the sample is not a part of.
 Higher scores indicate tighter clustering of the data.

 However, because it is unclear what should be considered a significant silhouette score, we used a permutation procedure previously employed by our group (cite TOR) to infer if a given clustering solution was warranted.
-For each possible solution between 2 and 15 clusters, we permuted the columns of the whole-brain x studies matrix as well as the mFC VOI voxels x studies matrix.
+For each possible solution between 2 and 15 clusters, we permuted the columns of the whole-brain x studies matrix as well as the MFC VOI voxels x studies matrix.
 We then re-applied the clustering algorithm, and re-calculated the silhouette score.
 This was repeated XX times for each number of clusters, resulting in a null-hypothesis distribution of silhouette scores for each k.
 Estimating the null distribution of silhouette scores allowed us to calculate a Z-score for the silhouette score based on our observed data clustering solutions.
 Figure S1 shows the silhouette score for each clustering solution and below it the silhouette scores of the null-distribution.
 All clustering solutions were very significant (all z-scores were greater than XX), and the null-distribution stayed relatively stationary as the number of clusters increased.